taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [japanese-address-parser](https://github.com/yuukitoriyama/japanese-address-parser) - This is a library that splits Japanese addresses into prefecture/city or town/village/neighborhood/other.

-To check the the statistics table, please refer to [this page](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/docs/README.full.md).
+To check the statistics table, please refer to [this page](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/docs/README.full.md).

 ### Search engine library